neajul/New-Dependencies/Notes/Structure.md

 # What is still Missing?

+- in comparison: security/barrication/encryption

+- more about (ada's) diagram(s)!

 - James Bridle makes the point that you **shouldn't** need to understand tech to use it
   - like you can shit without knowing plumbing or being scared your toilet will kill you
   - in opposition to alexander galloway